file-format/Products/content/en/email/ruby/mail/index.md

 <h2 class="h2title">Accessing and Reading Email Message</h2>
 <p>The open source Mail library has provided support for accessing and reading email messages inside Ruby applications.
 You can get email messages from POP as well as IMAP several with ease.
 There are several methods to access incoming emails such as the most recent emails, emails sorted by date, ascending or descending order, multipart email reading, extract attachments, and so on</p>
 <h2 class="h2title">Attaching and Share Files</h2>
 <p>The free Mail library has provided complete support for sending email messages with attachments using Ruby commands.
-This is a very useful feature that can be used to share files inside an organization with ease.
+This is a useful feature that can be used to share files inside an organization with ease.
 You can also easily access and read the attached files with a couple of lines of code.
 It has provided support for attaching and sending files like PDF, Microsoft Word, Images, and many more.</p>
 <p> </p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}